-Here’s a truth for you…mornings can be crazy!
-Students are coming in the door, parents have questions, backpacks and lunch bags need put away, attendance needs to be taken, etc., etc. The last thing you want is your head to be spinning as soon as that bell rings.
+Here’s a kindergarten truth for you: Mornings can be wild!
+Students are coming in the door, parents have questions, backpacks and lunch bags need put away, attendance needs to be taken…the list goes on and on!
+The last thing you want is your head to be spinning as soon as that bell rings.
 As teachers, we need something for our kindergarteners to do successfully and independently in the morning.
-We want it to be meaningful and helpful to their learning.
-Insert…kindergarten morning work!
-These activities will help you start your day off right and give your students a sense of responsibility.
+We also want it to be meaningful and helpful to their learning.
+This is why kindergarten morning work can be such a great way to start your school day!

 Kindergarten morning work is a great way to establish consistency and routines in your classroom right off the bat.
 Students will know to come in and get started right away on their morning work activity.
 Once you practice this routine for a couple of days, you’ll be amazed at how well they do with it!